Establishing safety hubs in South Australia

 What are we doing?

-The South Australian Government has committed to establishing safety hubs across the state, which will provide a single point of contact for women and their children to ensure they can access the support they need, and that interventions and responses are appropriate, resulting in models that may range from early intervention to safety-first and crisis responses.
+The South Australian Government has committed to establishing safety hubs across the state.
+They are designed as a single point of contact for women and their children to ensure they can access the support they need, and that interventions and responses are appropriate for the community.

 What have we achieved so far?